Bursaries support you through your studies; they are non-repayable.

-Solent University seek to do all that we can to support students who are in financial need and we are constantly reviewing our offering to ensure the money has the maximum impact on the students that need it most, therefore all Solent bursaries can be subject to change.
+Solent University seeks to do all we can to support students who are in financial need and we are constantly reviewing our offering to ensure the money has the maximum impact on the students who need it most; therefore all Solent bursaries can be subject to change.

 We will always try to keep this page up to date, but please email email@example.com if you would like to check any of the details below.

 Applicants for September 2023/24 entry should apply for bursaries through the applicant portal.
 You will need your applicant user name and password to log in.

 Care leavers, Foyer Federation and supported accommodation bursary